s-ajensen/meditations/_posts/2023-06-28-Becks-List.md

 3. **If yes**, do so and pop the requirement off the stack, **if no** then
 4. Identify a smaller, more-specific requirement which is a prerequisite to the current one and push it to the top of the stack
 5. Repeat

+Following this pattern, our large features will be implemented when the stack is empty!